tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger_intro.md

 Based on this framework, you can help users grasp the basics of your API.

-Additionally, I found that learning the Swagger specification and describing my API helped shape my own API vocabulary.
+Additionally, I found that learning the Swagger specification and describing my API helped inform my own API vocabulary.
 By poring through the specification, I realised that there were four types of parameters: “path” parameters, “header” parameters, “query” parameters, and “request body” parameters.
 I learned that parameter data types with REST were a “Boolean”, “number”, “integer”, or “string.”
 I learned that responses provided “objects” containing “strings” or “arrays.”

 In short, implementing the specification gave me an education about API terminology, which in turn helped me describe the various components of my API in credible ways.